Mercury polycations

-Structural details of [Hg_{4}]^{2+} in [Hg4](AsF6)2.
+Structural details of [Hg_{4}]^{2+} in [Hg4][AsF6]2.
 Distances in picometers.

 Mercury polycations are polyatomic cations that contain only mercury atoms.
-The best known example is the Hg_{2}^{2+} ion, found in mercury(I) (mercurous) compounds.
+The best known example is the Hg2(2+) ion, found in mercury(I) (mercurous) compounds.
 The existence of the metal–metal bond in Hg(I) compounds was established using X-ray studies in 1927 and Raman spectroscopy in 1934 making it one of the earliest, if not the first, metal–metal covalent bonds to be characterised.

-Other mercury polycations are the linear Hg_{3}^{2+} and Hg_{4}^{2+} ions, and the triangular Hg_{3}^{4+} ion and a number of chain and layer polycations.
+Other mercury polycations are the linear Hg3(2+) and Hg4(2+) ions, and the triangular Hg_{3}^{4+} ion and a number of chain and layer polycations.

 Mercury(I)

-The best known polycation of mercury is Hg_{2}^{2+}, in which mercury has a formal oxidation state of +1.
-The Hg_{2}^{2+} ion was perhaps the first metal-metal bonded species confirmed.
-The presence of the Hg_{2}^{2+} ion in solution was shown by Ogg in 1898.
+The best known polycation of mercury is Hg2(2+), in which mercury has a formal oxidation state of +1.
+The Hg2(2+) ion was perhaps the first metal–metal bonded species confirmed.
+The presence of the Hg2(2+) ion in solution was shown by Ogg in 1898.
 In 1900, Baker showed the presence of HgCl dimers in the vapour phase.
-The presence of Hg_{2}^{2+} units in the solid state was first determined in 1926 using X-ray diffraction.
+The presence of Hg2(2+) units in the solid state was first determined in 1926 using X-ray diffraction.
 The presence of the metal-metal bond in solution was confirmed using Raman spectroscopy in 1934.

-Hg_{2}^{2+} is stable in aqueous solution, where it is in equilibrium with Hg^{2+} and elemental Hg, with Hg^{2+} present at around 0.6%.
-Anions of insoluble salts readily shift the equilibrium: S^{2−}, which forms an insoluble Hg(II) salt, induces complete disproportionation, whereas Cl^{−}, which forms an insoluble Hg(I) salt, induces the reverse.
+Hg2(2+) is stable in aqueous solution, where it is in equilibrium with Hg(2+) and elemental Hg, with Hg(2+) present at around 0.6%.
+Anions of insoluble salts readily shift the equilibrium: S(2-)|link=Sulfide, which forms an insoluble Hg(II) salt, induces complete disproportionation, whereas Cl-|link=Chloride, which forms an insoluble Hg(I) salt, induces the reverse.
 Most salts with main group elements tend to contain only Hg(II) and metallic mercury, because the presence of strong Lewis bases destabilizes the intermetallic bond.
 In appropriate solvents, however, Hg(I) salts with derivatives of amides, pyridines, phosphorus trifluoride, tin(II), and certain other main group elements are all known.

-Minerals that are known that contain the Hg_{2}^{2+} cation include eglestonite.
+Minerals that are known that contain the Hg2(2+) cation include eglestonite.

 Linear trimercury and tetramercury cations

-Compounds containing the linear Hg_{3}^{2+} (in which mercury has the formal oxidation state 2/3) and Hg_{4}^{2+} (in which mercury has the formal oxidation state 1/2) cations have been synthesised.
-These ions are only known in the solid state in compounds such as Hg_{3}(AlCl_{4})_{2} and Hg_{4}(AsF_{6})_{2}.
-The Hg–Hg bond length is 255 pm in Hg_{3}^{2+}, and 255–262 pm in Hg_{4}^{2+}.
+Compounds containing the linear Hg3(2+) (in which mercury has the formal oxidation state 2/3) and Hg4(2+) (in which mercury has the formal oxidation state 1/2) cations have been synthesised.
+These ions are only known in the solid state in compounds such as Hg3[AlCl4]2 and Hg4[AsF6]2.
+The Hg–Hg bond length is 255 pm in Hg3(2+), and 255–262 pm in Hg4(2+).
 The bonding involves 2-centre-2-electron bonds formed by 6s orbitals.